Board of Police Commissioners

 - General direction to the chief

-The Prince Albert Police Service was formed in 1886 and has grown into a modern and professional agency employing 91 sworn police officers, 5 bylaw officers, a dispatch center and 28 civilian support staff .
+The Prince Albert Police Service was formed in 1886 and has grown into a modern and professional agency employing 104 sworn police officers and 26 civilian support staff.
 I am very proud to lead an agency that sets the standard for innovation, dedication and community service.

 The City of Prince Albert is a hub and a destination point for many surrounding towns and First Nations.
-In order to provide service in this transient environment we have an integrated relationship with the RCMP that allows us to offer a regional response to issues such as drug trafficking, organized criminal activity and intelligence gathering.
-We also have strong and formal relationships with our partners in Health, Social Services, Education and the Prince Albert Grand Council.
-Partnering and mobilizing our community to enhance public safety will continue to be a priority for us.
+In order to provide service in this transient environment, we have an integrated relationship with the RCMP that allows us to offer a regional response to issues such as drug trafficking, property crime, and illegal gang and weapons activity.
+We also have strong and formal relationships with our partners in Health, Social Services, Education, the Metis Nation-Saskatchewan, Prince Albert Indian and Metis Friendship Centre, and the Prince Albert Grand Council.
+Partnering and mobilizing our community to enhance public safety continues to be a priority for us.

-We are a busy and exciting Service that values personal growth and provides opportunities to explore different sections and assignments.
-If you are interested in a career with us, volunteering or have a general interest in our Police Service please take the time to explore our website to learn more about us.
-Our directory link provides contact information if we can be of assistance, or you can e-mail us through this site as well.
+We are a busy and exciting service that values personal growth and provides opportunities to explore different sections and assignments.
+If you are interested in a career with us, volunteering, or have a general interest in our police service, please take the time to explore our website to learn more.

 Chief of Police